 Dry both sides of the pizza steel thoroughly to prevent it from rusting.
-Air drying a pizza steel is not recommended as this can cause it to rust.
+Air drying pizza steel is not recommended as this can cause it to rust.
 Lastly oil the steel using neutral food-grade oils such as canola oil, flaxseed oil, or coconut oil.
 This will maintain the non-stick surface and prevent any rust from developing.

-With proper care, a pizza steel could literally last a lifetime!
+With proper care, pizza steel could literally last a lifetime!
 Wipe a thin layer of oil onto the steel, and remove any excess oil with a paper towel.
 Then pop into the oven, close the oven door and bake at 350 F for approximately one hour.
 Allow the baking steel to cool and then store in the oven or storage bag.

 Similarities And Differences